tlietz/collaborlist/README.md

 # Collaborlist

-Make lists for personal use, or collaborate on them with others.
+Make lists for personal use, or collaborate on them with others all within a browser.
 You can check items off on the list, or strikethrough them.
 The list is updated in real time if someone adds an item.